yukimcampbell-cmyk/building-permit-analysis/README.md

 Finding: Total project value varied substantially from year to year, with no clear upward or downward trend from 2017–2025.
 Total construction activity declined in 2020 and 2021, although this analysis does not establish whether the COVID-19 pandemic caused the decline.
 2026 was excluded from this comparison because the dataset is incomplete for that year.

 ### 5. Are certain geographic areas associated with longer permit processing times?
 Compared average permit processing times across Vancouver's geographic areas using aggregations.
-Again, since some categories had very few rows of data, the minimum for the number of total permits was set to 20 to prevent inaccurate representations when calculating average.
+Again, since some categories had very few records, a minimum threshold of 20 permits was used to reduce the influence of small sample sizes on the average processing times.

 Finding: The geographic area with the longest permit processing times was South Cambie and the area with the shortest processing times was Downtown.
 Interestingly, this contrasts with permit volume in Query 1: Downtown had the highest number of permits, while South Cambie had the lowest.